Few things are as disappointing as discovering that what you thought was gold is fake.

 Some people use inexpensive materials to create items they fraudulently pass off as gold.
 But most jewelry items that look like gold, such as costume jewelry and gold-plated jewelry, are not created to deceive the buyer.

 The challenge is that some of these fake gold items end up in the hands of people who believe they are genuine.
+For that, we have made an extensive guide for you that can help on make sure you never buy a fake metal labeled as gold!
+Read on to learn the telltale signs of how to spot fake gold.

-7 Ways to Spot Fake Gold
+Easy Tests: How to Spot Fake Gold at Home

 #1.
 Magnet Test